Updated April 8, 2026

 4. Emergency cash stash

 By stashing emergency cash in a few different places, chances are you’ll have access to at least one of them in an emergency.
 For each place, choose a single undamaged note in a currency and denomination that will be easy to change.
 Protect notes with a zip-top craft bag or cling wrap if they’re likely to come in contact with tape, perspiration, moisture, or residue from the original product of a repurposed container.

-Create hiding places such as under the insole of a shoe, or in secret pockets in clothing.
-If you’re fastening a stash to the inside of a bag with duct tape, use tape that’s the same colour as your bag.
-Or, hide cash in plain view in unlikely containers.
+Hide cash in plain view in unlikely containers.
 Look for possibilities on dollar store shelves, or among your discarded containers.
 Dental floss?
 BAND-AID® dispenser?
 Lip balm?
 Stick deodorant?
 There are lots of possibilities.

+Create hiding places such as under the insole of a shoe, or in secret pockets in clothing.
+If you’re fastening a stash to the inside of a bag with duct tape, use tape that’s the same colour as your bag.
+As your phone is likely within easy reach at all times, another hiding place is behind the phone in the case.

 5. Duct or gaffer’s tape fob or card

 Leave the bulky roll of tape at home.
 Take a small amount.
 Make a key fob by rolling a section of tape around a cylinder-shaped object such as a short piece of pencil or plastic tubing.
-Attach a curved piece of sturdy wire from a coat hanger or paper clip and start wrapping.
+Attach a curved piece of sturdy wire from a paper clip and start wrapping.

 Here’s a description of how to make a fob, compliments of Strobist.
 Of course, you could always wrap shorter lengths of different widths and different colours around other items in your bag.
 Water bottle?
 Hiking poles?
 Containers used for toiletries or first aid supplies?